Chris Braithwaite: Mariner, Renegade and Castaway by Christian Høgsbjerg

 Christian Høgsbjerg has written a short but vivid account of Braithwaite’s life and activity.
 Braithwaite was both a committed trade-union activist and a powerful orator, who toured the country speaking about black workers’ rights.
 He may have been involved with direct action to prevent delivery of coal to fascist Italy, and with smuggling arms to Ethiopia … Høgsbjerg has done an excellent job in rescuing this forgotten militant and putting him back in the history of the British working class.

 Ian Birchall, Revolutionary History, 1 (new series) (2015).

 I have also written a short biographical portrait of Chris M Braithwaite for the Dictionary of Caribbean and Afro-Latin American Biography and the Oxford Dictionary of National Biography

-Plus coming in the summer of 2017 – an American edition of the work courtesy of OOOA Books
+Plus there is now a North American edition of the work courtesy of OOOA Books

 Exhibitions – There have been two exhibitions in the UK